TLDR: Don’t waste time on bad textbooks. Be harsh. Look for textbooks with:

 Neat graphics not only mean pretty pictures.
 The reader should be informed what are limitations of a particular picture.

-I am a fan of hand drawings in textbooks.
-They feel more direct.
+Personally, I’m a fan of hand drawings in textbooks.

-• Some biology textbooks care about scale, etc. This is bad.
+Some biology textbooks don’t care about the scale.
+This is bad.
 For a neat example of the opposite see Cell Biology by the Numbers.

-• In Road to Reality there are plenty of author’s drawings.
-You learn how the author feels about the topic.
+In Road to Reality there are plenty of author’s drawings.
+I think that you can learn from those how the author feels the topic.

-… provides summaries & big picture for each chapter
+…provides summaries & a big picture for each chapter

-• In Linear Algebra Done Right every chapter is summarized providing a big picture & motivations.
+In Linear Algebra Done Right every chapter is summarized with a big picture & motivations.

 List of good textbooks®